 The Khan El Khalili bazaar is a bit of a maze, so take your time wandering around and try to pay attention to where you have been and where you are going.
 Visiting in the evening, when it’s cooler, is a good plan because you can then stop in one of the many restaurants for a meal or take a break at a traditional coffee house.
-One of the best-known Egyptian coffee houses with most delicious Egyptian food in this area is called Fishawi’s and it dates back to 1773.
+One of the best-known Egyptian coffee houses with the most delicious Egyptian food in this area is called Fishawi’s, and it dates back to 1773.
 It is possible to get a guided tour of this area if you are worried about getting lost.

 The Great Pyramids of Egypt may be the best-known, but they certainly aren’t the only pyramids in the country.
-If you are interested in seeing more of Egypt’s pyramids and hoping to escape the crowds, consider a trip to Saqqara which is just 19 miles (30km) from Cairo.
+If you are interested in seeing more of Egypt’s pyramids and hoping to escape the crowds, consider a trip to Saqqara, which is just 19 miles (30km) from Cairo.

 Aswan-Luxor Via Nile Cruise (3 Nights)

-Aswan and Luxor are two of the most popular places in Egypt It is in these cities, as well as between them, where you will find many of Egypt’s most impressive temples and ancient sites.
+Aswan and Luxor are two of the most popular places in Egypt.
+It is in these cities, as well as between them, where you will find many of Egypt’s most impressive temples and ancient sites.
 Here’s what you can expect to see on a 3 night Nile Cruise.

 Before you board your cruise in Aswan, you’ll want to visit Abu Simbel.
 You can either drive this route (which takes about 3 hours each way) or take a flight.

 While Abu Simbel is a fair distance from Aswan, it truly is a must-see when in Egypt.
 There are two temples here, built by Ramses II.
-The main temple has 4 massive statues of Rameses II himself, while the smaller temple is dedicated to his queen, Nefertari and the goddess Hathor.
+The main temple has 4 massive statues of Rameses II himself, while the smaller temple is dedicated to his queen, Nefertari, and the goddess Hathor.

 As impressive and inspiring as these temples are, what perhaps makes them even more fascinating is the fact that they had to be disassembled and transported when the Aswan High Dam was built.
 This procedure remains one of the most incredible engineering feats in the world.

 Kom Ombo temple is unique because it is a double-sided temple.
-Half of the temple is dedicated to the falcon god, Horus while the other half is dedicated to the crocodile god, Sobek.
+Half of the temple is dedicated to the falcon god, Horus, while the other half is dedicated to the crocodile god, Sobek.
 For those of you who aren’t familiar with the Egyptian gods, these two deities are, in fact, enemies.

-At Kom Ombo you will also find the small but very interesting crocodile museum.
-Crocodiles were abundant in this area in the past and excavators discovered several crocodile mummies in the area which you can see on display in the museum today.
+At Kom Ombo, you will also find the small but very interesting crocodile museum.
+Crocodiles were abundant in this area in the past, and excavators discovered several crocodile mummies in the area, which you can see on display in the museum today.

 Luxor: 2 Nights

-For many, Luxor is the favourite destination in Egypt.
+For many, Luxor is the favorite destination in Egypt.
 It’s much quieter than Cairo but has plenty to see and do.
 It’s also where you can take a hot air balloon ride over some of the ancient sites (which can be arranged as part of your Egypt luxury tour.
 Here’s what you can’t miss in Luxor.

 Karnak Temple rivals Abu Simbel for most people in terms of being the most impressive temple.
 Karnak Temple is absolutely massive and has a rich history as so many Pharaohs contributed to it over a period of 2000 years.
 In fact, Karnak is better described as a city of temples rather than just a single temple on its own.

-Karnak temple has much to explore, but one of the most interesting sections is the Hypostyle hall which features 134 columns and is the largest room of any religious building in the world.
+Karnak temple has much to explore, but one of the most interesting sections is the Hypostyle hall, which features 134 columns and is the largest room of any religious building in the world.

-Karnak temple is best explored with a guide during the day, however, they do have a sound and light show at night which you may be interested in seeing as well.
+Karnak temple is best explored with a guide during the day.
+However, they do have a sound and light show at night, which you may be interested in seeing as well.